CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 Answer the following questions:

 What does `console` store?
+it stores properties

 What does the syntax `console.log` or `console.assert` mean?
-In particular, what does the `.` mean?
+In particular, what does the `.` mean? the dot allows to access the properties of the object "console"